Written by Ari Greenbaum, Co-founder of conXpros

 When you successfully “leave your baggage at the door”, you should be proud of yourself.
 It is a tremendous accomplishment, but also understand there is more work to be done.
 As you walk through that proverbial door, there is a whole new set of luggage waiting for you.
 The distractions and influencers that await you, are more in the moment and in your face than the outside ones you left behind and therefore require a higher level of awareness and commitment to controlling your reaction to them.
 Like the saying goes “out of sight, out of mind”, you must be super conscious that the opposite is also true, “in sight, in mind”.
 You must become effective at remaining in the moment instead of elsewhere.

 In today’s world, you face challenges that were not present before technology dangled them in front of your face.
 Our phones and the internet come through that door even when the baggage does not.
-As a result of this, you are presented with the opportunity to be updated in real time with every possible newsworthy (and some that are not) piece of information, status update, tweet, text, call, etc. There are many benefits to the information age, but when it comes to our ability to focus and be productive at high levels, it is more often negative.
+As a result of this, you are presented with the opportunity to be updated in real-time with every possible newsworthy (and some that are not) piece of information, status update, tweet, text, call, etc. There are many benefits to the information age, but when it comes to our ability to focus and be productive at high levels, it is more often negative.
 So clearly the same distractions that were available to you before you started your working day, are now still with you.
 There are many other influencers and just like with the outside ones, can be both in a positive or negative form.
 You may receive praise for your achievement and possibly even publicly.
 You may be “on fire” and nail a few deals to start your day.
 Commissions earned and goals achieved.
-If you allow these positive oriented influencers to affect your approach to your next call or meeting, the results will often fall short of the success you already experienced.
+If you allow these positively oriented influencers to affect your approach to your next call or meeting, the results will often fall short of the success you already experienced.
 You will be in a different mental and emotional state than you were when you experienced your prior successes.
 You will also have peers performing when you are not, a deal falls apart for no controllable reason, experience stretches of “no’s” and rejection, as well as many other frustrating and negative influencers.
-You will encounter prospects that make derogatory remarks and cruel judgements of your chosen profession.
+You will encounter prospects that make derogatory remarks and cruel judgments of your chosen profession.
 These are the reality of sales, but also the reality of what effects your ability to be consistent within or inside the day.

 In addition to the already lengthy list of distractions, you also have energy related influencers.
 Fatigue is one of, if not the most common factor that damages sales people’s ability to be consistent.
 If you are fatigued towards the later part of your schedule, you will approach those meetings and customer encounters from a different mindset and the results will be inconsistent with what you typically achieve when properly energized.
 Even though we all know that “coffee is for closers”, when you consume it and get the energy boost it provides, you also come down and lack that same energy later.
 Enjoy a big lunch and you will become sleepy in the early afternoon, which is different from your natural energies.
 Deprive yourself of sleep the previous night and then suffer the “blah” and dragging feeling later in the day.
 Fatigue is avoidable, but takes effort.
 You must be aware of the things that not only influence your mental and emotional state, but also your physical state as they both factor into your ability to be consistent throughout the day.